MrNice/idiomatic.js/promises.md

 What if you have a use case more specific than that?

 #### Core Chainables
-.then(fulfilledHandler[, rejectHandler]) handles a single value (which can be an object as well) .spread() is like then, but spreads an array of promises over spread's handler's arguments .catch() catches errors.
+- .then(fulfilledHandler[, rejectHandler]) handles a single value (which can be an object as well)
+- .spread() is like then, but spreads an array of promises over spread's handler's arguments
+- .catch() catches errors.
 Error handlers have a signature(error).
-Can be specialized to only handle specific errors .error() catches Promise.OperationErrors.
+Can be specialized to only handle specific errors
+- .error() catches Promise.OperationErrors.
 Useful for recovering elegantly from failures.
-.bind() attaches statefulness to the promise chain.
+- .bind() attaches statefulness to the promise chain.
 NEVER USE FOR RESOURCES

 #### Core Methods
-Promise.join() accepts a specific number of promises Promise.try() converts synchronous exceptions into rejections on the promise Promise.method() wraps a method and turns exceptions into rejects and returns into resolves.
+- Promise.join() accepts a specific number of promises
+- Promise.try() converts synchronous exceptions into rejections on the promise
+- Promise.method() wraps a method and turns exceptions into rejects and returns into resolves.
-Promise.resolve() converts unknown objects or values into promises. jQuery thenables mainly.
+- Promise.resolve() converts unknown objects or values into promises. jQuery thenables mainly.
-Promise.bind() is sugar for Promise.resolve(undefined).bind(thisArg).
+- Promise.bind() is sugar for Promise.resolve(undefined).bind(thisArg).
 A good enough way to start a chain

 #### Collections
 If you need a specific number of promises to resolve, such as when contacting two databases, you can use .all()

-.all() will fail if any of the promises fail
+- .all() will fail if any of the promises fail
-.props() works on object properties
+- .props() works on object properties
-.settle() waits for all promises to settle, that is, resolve or reject .any() waits for any promises to finish. useful for realtime racing.
+- .settle() waits for all promises to settle, that is, resolve or reject
+- .any() waits for any promises to finish. useful for realtime racing.
-.some() is like any, but returns an array
+- .some() is like any, but returns an array
+- .each()   is like _.each but for async
-.map()    is like _.map but for async functions .reduce() is like _.reduce but for async
+- .map()    is like _.map but for async functions
-.filter() is like _.filter but for async
+- .reduce() is like _.reduce but for async
-.each()   is like _.each but for async
+- .filter() is like _.filter but for async

 #### Inspection
 This is totally the most important thing for complicated edge cases, but I'm out of time